'Unsurvivable' Hurricane Laura makes landfall in southwest Louisiana | DW | 27.08.2020

 The storm, packing maximum sustained winds of 150 miles (240 kilometers) per hour, was located about 40 miles (70 km) east of Port Arthur, Texas, and expected to move inland across southwestern Louisiana.
 "Potentially catastrophic impacts will continue," the NHC tweeted.

-Television images showed heavy rain hitting the coastal city of Lake Charles shortly after the eye of the storm made landfall around 1:00 a.m. local time (6:00 UTC).
+Television images showed heavy rains hitting the coastal city of Lake Charles shortly after the eye of the storm made landfall around 1:00 a.m. local time (6:00 UTC).

 Authorities had ordered over half a million people to evacuate their homes ahead of the hurricane, which is the most powerful storm to strike the US so far this year.